What does Freakshow use all that stolen money for?

 The boy didn't respond.

 Seeing this, Vlad gave a wistful sigh and leaned back in his chair.
 "Sadly, he has almost no mind to speak of," he said.
 "He lacks even the most basic instincts.
 He won't eat, swallow—even when his body needs it.
-But I do believe I'm very close with this one.
+But I do believe I'm close with this one.
 His structure is a far cry more stable than Danielle's, at the very least.
 Aside from the mental deficiency, I'd even say he's perfect."

 Danny carefully let go of the toddler's hand, stomach churning.
 "How old is he supposed to be?
 Physically, not chronologically, I mean."